minibits-cash/minibits_wallet/README.md

 - [x] Private contacts with other than minibits.cash NOSTR adresses and relays

 Backup and recovery
-- [x] Local append-only backup of all coins in a database separate from wallet storage
+- [x] Local append-only backup of all ecash in a database separate from wallet storage
-- [ ] Recovery tool to recover coins from local backup
+- [ ] Recovery tool to recover ecash from local backup
-- [x] Recover wallet in case spent coins remain in the wallet due to an exception during a transaction
+- [x] Recover wallet in case spent ecash remain in the wallet due to an exception during a transaction
 - [ ] Off-device backup
 - [ ] Smooth migration to another device